Advanced Classes¶

 rdf2 = rdf_analyzer.featurize(structure2)

 We can also plot an RDF using python.
-Since Matminer doesn't currently offer a convenient way to plot this (with Simmate, there would be a show_plot()
+Since Matminer doesn't currently offer a convenient way to plot this (with Simmate, there would be a show_plot() method), we can use this opportunity to learn how to plot things ourselves:

 import matplotlib.pyplot as plt